grantlandgears/portfolio/Cyclistic_Bike_Study.md

 <img src="https://user-images.githubusercontent.com/70623337/141255762-5f012ff1-687f-4760-b7c2-24638abdb524.png" width="500">

 That's my story and I'm sticking to it ;).
-Seriously though,
+Seriously though, it was a fun case study.
+I enjoyed reading through the data and using a variety of tools to slice and dice the data.
+I didn't get around to putting it into a SQL DB like Google Big Query which is odd because I'm most comfortable with SQL.
+I guess it was good for me to try other platforms.